Do you need to surrender an animal to us?

 Heart of the Valley does not euthanize animals for space or time reasons, but every animal must pass a behavioral and medical evaluation in order to be put up for adoption.
 Every reasonable effort will be made to find a suitable home or placement for each animal.
 Animals with medical or behavioral problems that are treatable with reasonable effort and resources will receive necessary care to improve their adoptability and place them in appropriate homes.
 Animals deemed unadoptable are humanely euthanized.
-Because of the problems associated with re-homing certain types of animals, HOV deems the following animals to be unadoptable: feral cats, wolf hybrids, puppies under four weeks of age or kittens weighing less than one pound surrendered without a mother.

 When you surrender your animal, we ask you to fill out a form to provide as much information as possible to assist us in re-homing your pet.
 We also ask that you bring any medical records you may have.
 Please have this form completed when you bring your pet to us.
 Click here to download the Owner Surrender Form for Cats or Dogs.